CNNGo TV in Paris: Bread, music and graffiti

 It’s now a district shared by around 180 different nationalities, making it the most multi-cultural part of Paris.

-The Rue Dénoyez the street where the caberet venues of Edith Piaf and Maurice Chevalier once stood is now famous for street art.
-It is like an open-air gallery today, a place where graffiti is not only tolerated but encouraged.
+Rue Dénoyez, the street where the caberet venues of Edith Piaf and Maurice Chevalier once stood, is now famous for street art.
+It's like an open-air gallery today, a place where graffiti is not only tolerated but encouraged.

 Bellville, 20th arrondisment, Paris